-FIG. 15-D (Doors with Angle Iron Reinforcement Bracket and Stile in Center of Door)
+FIG. 15-B (Doors with supplied Reinforcement Bracket and Stile in Center of Door)

 Painting your Door

 Painting: Your steel garage door can be painted with a high quality 100% acrylic latex (flat, satin, or semigloss) exterior grade paint.
 Before painting the door it must be free of dirt, oil, caulk, waxes and mildew.